-The Scud Mountain Boys and their successor, the Pernice Brothers, initially took a Codeine-like approach to rural country music.
-Formed as a trio in 1991, the Northampton, Massachusetts group played dryly amusing originals and covers on nearly subliminal energy planes.
+Formed as a trio in 1991, the Northampton, Massachusetts-based Scuds initially played dryly amusing originals and covers on nearly subliminal energy planes.
 Both Pine Box (vinyl only) and Dance the Night Away (CD) — which have three songs in common — are seductively gentle, letting pretty melodies carry lyrics whose wary perspective, irony, bitterness and random threats of violence strew dirt on the sugar cookies.
-“Don’t ask for nothing, you’ll never be let down,” goes the refrain of “Peter Graves’ Anatomy” (one of the shared tracks), and that’s the retiring band’s personality in a nutshell.
+“Don’t ask for nothing, you’ll never be let down,” goes the refrain of “Peter Graves’ Anatomy” (one of the shared tracks), and that’s the band’s personality in a nutshell.
 Recorded on 4-track in guitarist/singer Bruce Tull’s kitchen, Pine Box’s “Down in Writing” is a model of caution, while “Silo” makes promises of destruction all the more chilling with its offhand tone.
-Meantime, covers of Jimmy Webb’s “Wichita Lineman” and Cher’s “Gypsies, Tramps and Thieves” prove that the band’s subtle stylings can work on external sources as well.
+Covers of “Wichita Lineman” and “Gypsies, Tramps and Thieves” prove that the band’s subtle stylings can work on external sources as well and demonstrate a deep familiarity with old-time country and soft rock.
 The Early Year helpfully repackages both albums on one double-pack CD.

 Joined occasionally on Dance the Night Away by a drummer (either Tom Shea or Keith Levreault of Kevin Salem’s band) and the Tubercular Boys Choir, the Scuds barely disturb the silence as they whisper such slightly bent inventions as “Letter to Bread” and “Television” (“send me a show/you’re the only world I know”).
 Although able to rouse themselves to a mild roots-rock roar — as on the neurotic “(She Took His) Picture,” which resembles the dB’s — Tull, Stephen Desaulniers (bass/vocals) and Joe Pernice (vocals/guitar) make understatement far more engrossing.